mikeizbicki/cmc-csci040/topic_05_Python_FileManipulation/README.md

 Then you can translate from English to Spanish using the following commands in interactive python:
 ```
 >>> from deep_translator import GoogleTranslator
+>>> translator = GoogleTranslator(source='en', target='es')
->>> GoogleTranslator(source='en', target='es').translate("python is awesome")
+>>> translator.translate("python is awesome")
-'Python es asombroso'
+'Python es increíble'
 ```
 We can also get the list of all supported languages using the command
 ```
->>> GoogleTranslator.get_supported_languages()
+>>> translator.get_supported_languages()
 ['afrikaans', 'albanian', 'amharic', 'arabic', 'armenian', 'azerbaijani', 'basque', 'belarusian', 'bengali', 'bosnian', 'bulgarian', 'catalan', 'cebuano', 'chichewa', 'chinese', 'chinese (simplified)', 'chinese (traditional)', 'corsican', 'croatian', 'czech', 'danish', 'dutch', 'english', 'esperanto', 'estonian', 'filipino', 'finnish', 'french', 'frisian', 'galician', 'georgian', 'german', 'greek', 'gujarati', 'haitian creole', 'hausa', 'hawaiian', 'hebrew', 'hindi', 'hmong', 'hungarian', 'icelandic', 'igbo', 'indonesian', 'irish', 'italian', 'japanese', 'javanese', 'kannada', 'kazakh', 'khmer', 'korean', 'kurdish (kurmanji)', 'kyrgyz', 'lao', 'latin', 'latvian', 'lithuanian', 'luxembourgish', 'macedonian', 'malagasy', 'malay', 'malayalam', 'maltese', 'maori', 'marathi', 'mongolian', 'myanmar (burmese)', 'nepali', 'norwegian', 'pashto', 'persian', 'polish', 'portuguese', 'punjabi', 'romanian', 'russian', 'samoan', 'scots gaelic', 'serbian', 'sesotho', 'shona', 'sindhi', 'sinhala', 'slovak', 'slovenian', 'somali', 'spanish', 'sundanese', 'swahili', 'swedish', 'tajik', 'tamil', 'telugu', 'thai', 'turkish', 'ukrainian', 'urdu', 'uzbek', 'vietnamese', 'welsh', 'xhosa', 'yiddish', 'yoruba', 'zulu', 'Filipino', 'Hebrew']
 ```
-Now, to complete the assignment, all you have to do is loop over the list above, calling the translate function with `target=` each of the supported languages.
+Now, to complete the assignment, all you have to do is loop over the list above, changing `target=` to the language of the for loop.

-To get the extra credit, paste all of your translations into sakai below the test case output for Part I of the lab.
--->
+To submit this lab part, paste your list of translations into sakai.
+I don't need to see your code.

+### Part 3

+Complete the doctests in the file `lab.py` and upload the results to sakai.